Medically reviewed by Drugs.com. Last updated on Apr 20, 2020.

 Hypersensitivity to sarilumab or any component of the formulation

 Rheumatoid arthritis: SubQ: 200 mg once every 2 weeks.
-Note: May use as monotherapy or in combination with nonbiologic DMARDs.
+Note: May use as monotherapy or in combination with nonbiologic disease-modifying antirheumatic drugs (DMARDs).
 Do not use in combination with biologic DMARDs.

 Refer to adult dosing.